Project-MONAI/model-zoo/models/surgical_tool_segmentation/docs/readme.md

 A pre-trained model for the surgical tool segmentation task.

 # Model Overview
-This model is trained using the flexible unet structure.
-The backbone is efficient-b0 [1].
-The decoder uses UNet architecture [2].
-The training dataset uses the 3217 samples from first batch images and
+This model is trained using a flexible unet structure with a efficient-b0 [1] as the backbone and a UNet architecture [2] as the decoder.
+Datasets use private samples from Activ-Surgical.
-3500 samples from second batch images.
-The test dataset contains 664 samples from first batch of images.
-The [pytorch model](https://drive.google.com/file/d/1HJMLsswcUz2pf0LPKSGEWUQzi_PewufA/view?usp=sharing), [torchscript model](https://drive.google.com/file/d/11XlGZfd6S4jug8fCJ709lv8hLeUNIW_r/view?usp=sharing) and [onnx_model](https://drive.google.com/file/d/165ZB1-PLi17yL8KOhIkDNoSsdcsfvlAB/view?usp=sharing) are shared in google drive.
+The [pytorch model](https://drive.google.com/file/d/14r6WmzaZrgaWLGu0O9vSAzdeIGVFQ3cs/view?usp=sharing) and [torchscript model](https://drive.google.com/file/d/1i-e5xXHtmvmqitwUP8Q3JqvnmN3mlrEm/view?usp=sharing) are shared in google drive.
+Details can be found in large_files.yml file.

 ## Data
 The whole dataset is a private dataset from Activ-Surgical.